devisis/sandras-kitchen/TESTING.md

 ### As a user I want to book multiple seats.

 - A user has the option of entering a number themselves, or pressing the arrows situated to the right until they reach a number that suits them.
-As there are a limited amount of seats avaiable, if a user selects a number greater than this limit then an error is displayed.
+As there are a limited amount of seats available, if a user selects a number greater than this limit then an error is displayed.

 ![Booking Seats](documentation/features/reservation_form_filled.png)

 ### As a user I want to book a specific date.

 - A user has the option of entering a date themselves, or selecting from the calender.
-As there are a limited amount of bookings avaiable, users are limited to one booking per day.
+As there are a limited amount of bookings available, users are limited to one booking per day.
 - Users are not allowed to book on the same day or a date that's in the past.

 ![Booking Date](documentation/features/reservation_form_filled.png)